Torq HyperAgents™: The Next Evolution of Agentic SecOps

 Multi-Stage Reasoning

-The execution flow shows HyperAgents chaining reasoning and tool calls to investigate alerts end-to-end without manual intervention.
+The execution flow shows HyperAgents’ chaining reasoning and tool calls to investigate alerts end-to-end without manual intervention.

 Total Customizability and Bring Your Own AI Models

 We’ve seen tremendous demand for a wide variety of AI model options — from providers like OpenAI, Google Vertex, Anthropic, and AWS Bedrock, to models such as GPT, Claude Sonnet, and Gemini — enabling users to leverage the best model for each specific task.
 There’s also a growing need to use internal AI model subscriptions.
 Customers want to utilize their own AI models to gain greater flexibility and ensure security.
-HyperAgents are designed to support exactly that level of flexibility.
+HyperAgents is designed to support exactly that level of flexibility.

 Templates Library

-Torq offers a collection of ready-to-use HyperAgents designed to deliver immediate value for security operations teams.
+Torq offers a collection of ready-to-use HyperAgents AI Agents designed to deliver immediate value for security operations teams.
 These templates provide a strong starting point for customization, allowing teams to operationalize HyperAgents while learning from proven best practices quickly.
 They help users accelerate adoption, adapt workflows to their needs, and draw inspiration when tailoring HyperAgents to their specific needs.

 What Makes Torq HyperAgents Unique?